You may have heard the phrase “show don’t tell.” It’s a subject that permeates all aspects of writing, and it is very important to understand.

 The general rule: only include details that matter to the story.
 Weave them into the scenes and action, don’t just info-dump on the reader.

-Info dumps can take many forms.
+Info dumps can take many forms, and are one of the most common over-uses of “telling.”
 Some writers will spend pages detailing a character’s clothes.
 Others will drone on about the scenery when a few well-chosen sentences would have been fine.
-Frequently, writers will “research dump” and spend pages on a subject that they researched (or one that they are fond of) even when it doesn’t matter much to the story.
-If it is important, weave it in—don’t dump it.
+Some will have a “prologue” chapter that is essentially a line-by-line history of the story world.
+Sometimes, writers will “research dump” and spend pages on a subject that they researched (or one that they are fond of) even when it doesn’t matter much to the story.
+If the information you want to convey is important, weave it in—don’t dump it.

 There are exceptions to this rule, even whole books written in telling exposition, but unless you are particularly good at crafting interesting, well-written, and thought-provoking exposition, it’s better to stick to the story, rather than the research behind it.